Back to Blog

 Why HIPAA Compliance Shouldn't Be a $500 Add-On

 That distinction matters more than most pricing pages suggest.
-A dental office using Phonely's Enterprise plan with the HIPAA add-on pays $500/month or more before a single call is answered.
-The same office pays $49/month with Trillet and gets the same compliance certifications included.
+When compliance is a paid tier rather than a baseline, a healthcare buyer can end up paying many times the base price before a single call is answered, or worse, running a non-compliant system without realizing it.
 The gap is not a rounding error.
 It is the difference between compliance being treated as a standard feature and compliance being treated as a profit center.

 The Bottom Line